TheCraZyDuDee/Windows-Gaming-Optimization-Script/README.md

 # Gaming Optimization Batch Script
+Note: There is now a Cloner/Updater you can get it [here](https://github.com/crustySenpai/Gaming-Optimization-Cloner-Updater)

 Simple Batch that does optimizations like disabeling Tasks, Services and much more while Gaming.<br/>
 All changes will only be temporary you also have the option to revert everything.<br/>
 Got tired of these "Game Boosters" that literally do the same shit or even do less.